MarketSquare/robotframework-robocop/docs/user_guide.rst

         --ext-rules external.py

     If run Robocop from ``/nested`` directory, Robocop will automatically find and load configuration file from the parent directory.
-    If you configuration file contains relative paths the resolved paths will be different depending on the configuration type:
+    If your configuration file contains relative paths, the resolved paths will be different depending on the configuration type:

     - ``pyproject.toml`` will resolve path using configuration file as root.
 External rules path will point to ``root/external.py``
     - ``.robocop`` will resolve path using working directory of Robocop.
 External rules path will point to ``root/nested/external.py``